FawziYassine/RNA-seq_FRDA/Results.md

 ![](plots/ma_plot.png)

 ### Volcano-plot
 A scatter plot that shows statistical significance (P value) versus magnitude of change (**fold-change**).
-It enables quick visual identification of genes with large fold changes (high **fold-change**) that are also statistically significant.
+It enables quick visual identification of genes with large fold changes (high **fold-change**) that are also statistically significant (low **p-value**).
 These may be the most biologically significant genes.
 In a volcano plot, the most upregulated genes are towards the right, the most downregulated genes are towards the left, and the most statistically significant genes are towards the top.
 Fold-change calculates the average expression in **FRDA** samples w.r.t the average expression in **CTRL** samples.

-For example, FXN is in the left-top corner of the plot. **FXN** has log2 **fold-change** equal to -1.62 (i.e. the average expression in **FRDA** samples is equivilant to 32 % of average expression in **CTL** samples).
+For example, FXN is in the left-top corner of the plot. **FXN** has log2 **fold-change** equal to -1.62 (i.e. the average expression in **FRDA** samples is equivilant to 32 % of the average expresslion in **CTRL** samples).

 ![](plots/volcano_plot.png)

 ### Heatmap-plot
-A Heatmap plot gives us an overview over similarities and dissimilarities between samples.
+A Heatmap plot gives us an overview over the similarities and the dissimilarities between samples.

 ![](plots/heatmap_plot.png)

 ### PCA-plot
-Principl Components Analysis (PCA) is used to visualize sample-to-sample distances.
+Principl Components Analysis (PCA) is used to visualize the sample-to-sample distances.
 ![](plots/pca_plot.png)

 ### Plot-count of FXN gene